19 May 2020

 As with realty an individual has full testamentary freedom as to whom they leave their personalty, subject to provisions for family and dependants.

 Appointing an executor

-An executor is appointed to carry out the personal wishes of the testator as expressed in the will of personalty.
-Every will of personalty should appoint an executor whose duties will be defined in that will.
-An executor obtains probate of the will.
+An executor is appointed to carry out the personal wishes of the testator as expressed in the Will of personalty.
+Every Will of personalty should appoint an executor whose duties will be defined din that Will.
+An executor obtains probate of the Will.
 Generally, anyone can be an executor provided that person is of age and sound mind.
 It is advisable to check with your intended executor that they are happy to carry out the role.
 Your lawyer will generally be prepared to act as your executor.
-An executor is not required for a will of realty.
+An executor is not required for a Will of realty.

-Carey Olsen Client Services (Guernsey) Limited is our in-house executorship company, which provides independent estate administration services and can be named as the executor in your will.
+Carey Olsen Client Services (Guernsey) Limited is our in-house executorship company which provides independent estate administration services and can be named as your executor in your Will.

-There are many individuals who may be neither resident nor domiciled in Guernsey who hold assets, more usually, personal assets in Guernsey (such as monies invested).
-The personal estate of an individual is governed by the law of his/ her last domicile, which will not normally be Guernsey if they are only holding assets in Guernsey.
-Upon the death of the individual the probate procedure can be much easier for the executor if the individual had a Guernsey will which can be proved for probate purposes.
+There are many individuals who may be neither resident nor domiciled in Guernsey but who hold assets, more usually, personal assets in Guernsey such as monies invested.
+The personal estate of an individual is governed by the law of his/her last domicile which will not normally be Guernsey if they are only holding assets in Guernsey.
+Upon the death of the individual the probate procedure can be much easier for the executor if the individual had a Guernsey Will which can be proved for probate purposes.
 Obtaining probate in Guernsey is far simpler than in many other jurisdictions.